Some Amazing Health Benefits of Beetroot or Beet

 Beetroot In Pregnancy

 Beetroot contains folic acid in abundance.
-This is absolutely necessary for proper development of not only the foetus but also for the development of the spinal column of the foetus.
+This is absolutely necessary for the proper development of not only the foetus but also for the development of the spinal column of the foetus.

 http://www.diabetesselfmanagement.com/Blog/Amy-Campbell/food-group-superfoods-vegetables-part-5/ http://www.naturalnews.com/035377_beets_cancer_cardiovascular_disease.html http://www.webmd.com/brain/news/20101103/beet-juice-good-for-brain